aces/Loris/modules/imaging_qc/README.md

 Note: To QC a scan, the user must click the link leading to the Imaging Browser, and enter the QC details in that module.

+#### Configuration caveat

+This module has a key dependency - the `mri_parameter_form` instrument must installed.
+Otherwise an error will show in the front-end: `Table 'LORIS.mri_parameter_form` and thid module will not load.
+A sample MRI Parameter Form (PHP) instrument is available with our sample dataset under `raisinbread/instruments/NDB_BVL_Instrument_mri_parameter_form.class.inc` in this repo.
+Please customize this for your project, and install it and configure it for your battery.

 #### Permissions
 The `quality_control` permission gives users access to this module and its features.